 This video shows various methods of changing the display, starting with narrowing the columns, extending the number of columns, and printing on multiple pages.
 Then, you'll see how to create a stacked bar chart to view the entire project schedule in a single chart.
 The second part of the video shows how to modify the formulas and conditional formatting rules to change the display to daily, weekly, monthly and quarterly.

 Stay Tuned!
-This will likely be finished and published some time in March, 2020.
+I haven't decided what this one will be about yet.
+It might be to show an example of resource planning.
 Subscribe to the Vertex42 Channel and turn on notifications (click on the bell).